Find out eight reasons why orcas don’t belong at SeaWorld and discover what you can do to help these animals!

 1. Premature Deaths

-Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum lifespan is 60 to 70 years for males and 80 to over 100 for females.
-The median age of orcas in captivity is only 9, and orcas at SeaWorld rarely make it even to the average life expectancy of their wild cousins.
+Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum lifespan is 60 to 70 years for males and 80 to 90 for females.
+The average age of death for orcas who have died at SeaWorld is 14 years old.

 2. Lean, Mean Killing Machines—or Not?

 In the wild, despite centuries of sharing the ocean, there has been only a single reliable report of an orca harming a human being.
 Because of the stress involved in being deprived of everything that is natural and important to orcas in captivity, orcas have attacked and killed four humans just since 1991 and many others have been injured.

 All captive adult male orcas have collapsed dorsal fins, likely because they have no space in which to swim freely, spend long periods of time floating listlessly at the surface of the water, and are fed an unnatural diet of thawed dead fish.
 SeaWorld claims that this condition is common—however, in the wild, it rarely ever happens and is a sign of an injured or unhealthy orca.

 SeaWorld confines orcas, who could swim up to 140 miles a day in the wild, to tanks that, to them, are the size of a bathtub.
 It would take an orca more than 4,280 laps in her tank to swim the distance she might in the wild.

 Orcas who are not compatible are forced to live in tight quarters together.
 The resulting anxiety and tension cause fights between orcas.
 In the wild, orcas have strong social bonds that may last for life, their social rules prohibit serious violence against each other, and when fights do occur, they can find space to flee.
 In captivity, there’s nowhere for them to go, which leads to injuries and death.